Lara Croft: Tomb Raider – The Cradle of Life

 Lara Croft: Tomb Raider – The Cradle of Life is a 2003 action adventure film directed by Jan de Bont and based on the Tomb Raider video game series.
-Angelina Jolie stars as the titular character Lara Croft with supporting performances from Gerard Butler, Ciarán Hinds, Chris Barrie, Noah Taylor, Til Schweiger, Djimon Hounsou and Simon Yam.
-An international co-production between the United States, the United Kingdom, Germany and Japan, the film is a sequel to the 2001 film Lara Croft: Tomb Raider.
+Angelina Jolie stars as the title character Lara Croft with supporting performances from Gerard Butler, Ciarán Hinds, Chris Barrie, Noah Taylor, Til Schweiger, Djimon Hounsou, and Simon Yam.
+An international co-production between the United States, United Kingdom, Germany, Hong Kong and Japan, the film is a sequel to the 2001 film Lara Croft: Tomb Raider.

-Critics regarded The Cradle of Life as an improvement on its predecessor, particularly in the action sequences, and continued to praise Jolie's performance as Lara Croft.
-Despite this, it did not repeat its box office performance, grossing $156 million compared to the previous instalment's $275 million.
-It was still a financial success, and plans were made for a sequel, but these were cancelled when Jolie declined to reprise her role as Croft.
+Critics considered The Cradle of Life to be better than its predecessor, especially in terms of its action sequences, and continued to praise Jolie's performance.
+The film did not achieve the same level of box office success as the previous installment, grossing $160.1 million compared to its predecessor's $275 million.
+Initially, plans were made for a sequel, but these plans were abandoned when Jolie decided not to return as Croft.
+A reboot of the series, simply titled Tomb Raider, was released in 2018 with Alicia Vikander taking over the title role.

+The Cradle of Life also marks the final film directed by De Bont before his retirement in 2012.

 Plot

 On Santorini island, Greece, a strong earthquake uncovers the Luna Temple.
 The temple was built by Alexander the Great to house his most prized treasures.
 Among these treasures is a glowing orb with a pattern resembling a code etched into it.
 Treasure-hunting archaeologist Lara Croft and her group find this orb but are ambushed by the Lo brothers; Chen and Xien, both of whom are crime lords and leaders of Chinese syndicate Shay Ling.
-The duo kill the group and take the orb but Lara escapes with a strange medallion.
+The duo kill the group and take the orb, but Lara escapes with a strange medallion.

 MI6 approaches Lara with information about Pandora's box, an object from ancient legends that supposedly contains a deadly plague (the companion to the origin of life itself).
 The box, hidden in the mysterious Cradle of Life, can only be found with a magical sphere that serves as a map.
-The sphere is the same orb that was stolen by Chen Lo, who plans to sell it to Dr. Jonathan Reiss - a Nobel Prize winning scientist and business magnate turned misanthropic bio-weapon arms dealer.
+The sphere is the same orb that was stolen by Chen Lo, who plans to sell it to Dr. Jonathan Reiss, a Nobel Prize-winning scientist and business magnate turned misanthropic bioweapons dealer.

-Agreeing that the sphere must be kept away from Reiss, Lara agrees to help MI6, with the condition that they release her old flame Terry Sheridan, who is familiar with Chen Lo's criminal operation.
-Together, Terry and Lara infiltrate Chen Lo's lair, where he is smuggling the Terracotta Soldiers.
+Realising that the sphere must be kept away from Reiss, Lara agrees to help MI6, with the condition that they release her old flame Terry Sheridan, who is familiar with Chen Lo's criminal operation.
+Together, Lara and Terry infiltrate Chen Lo's lair, where he is smuggling the Terracotta Soldiers.
 Lara defeats him in a fight and learns that the orb is in Shanghai, China.
-In Shanghai she discovers Chen's brother Xien is trying to hand over the orb to Reiss, however once Xien hands the orb over, Reiss betrays Xien and executes him, but not before Lara manages to put a tracker on the crate containing the orb during the handoff.
+In Shanghai, she discovers Chen's brother Xien is trying to give the orb to Reiss; however, once Xien hands the orb over, Reiss betrays and executes him, but not before Lara manages to put a tracker on the crate containing the orb.